#360: Boingy Boingy Bunga Bunga

 Like director's commentary kind of thing?

-There's also a big chance that we will spend a lot of time talking about our experience at Ball of America on that because we are all planning on going to Ball of America that day.
+There's also a big chance that we will spend a lot of time talking about our experience at Mall of America on that because we are all planning on going to Mall of America that day.

 That is June 30th.

-And then we, by popular demand, we heard a lot of people saying, hey, you're not coming to the South.
+And then we, by you know, popular demand, we heard a lot of people saying, Hey, you're not coming to the south, you're not coming to the south.
+Well, guess what?
+We are coming to the south, kinda.

-So, if you are thinking about getting tickets to Nashville, get those tickets fast because I got an email as soon as we announced it on our Patreon last week that we were already 25% sold out.
+So if you are thinking about getting tickets to Nashville, get those tickets fast because I got an email as soon as we announced it on our Patreon last week that we were already 25% sold out.
+So

-So, definitely get tickets fast if you're considering Nashville because my guess is that those tickets will sell out very quickly.
+definitely get tickets fast if you're considering Nashville because my guess is that those tickets will sell out very quickly.
+Aaron, no lie.

 Last time I was in Nashville with JPC, he ran across a pool.

-Hopefully, he'll do it again, and hopefully, he'll fall in and he'll never never be able to get out
+Hopefully, he'll do it again, and hopefully, he will fall in.
+He'll never be able to get out.

-uh yeah so those those are our additions uh to our tour shows um we still have a couple more in the works so if you're if you're thinking oh man they didn't come to my city we probably won't but we are still thinking about coming to a couple more cities if we can get them going before the end of the year um but a second show in st.
+So, if you're if you're thinking, oh man, they didn't come to my city, we probably won't, but we are still thinking about coming to a couple more cities if we can get them going before the end of the year.

 And also,